 For starters, your GI + immune systems make you incredibly unique.
 How your immune system + the trillions of bugs in your gut respond to the food you eat is as individual to you as your fingerprint.
-Figuring out not only what foods trigger symptoms + reactions, but what foods trigger the most ideal response, is the key to eliminating much of the fatigue, brain fog, digestive problems, bloating, headaches, and even aches + pains that so many of us suffer with in silence.
+Figuring out not only what foods trigger inflammatory reactions, but what foods influence the most calming response, is the key to eliminating much of the fatigue, brain fog, digestive problems, bloating, headaches, and even aches + pains that so many of us suffer with in silence.

-Your personality + lifestyle make you unique - if you're a hard-lined Type-A, then clear + fixed "food rules" may work perfect you because they reduce the amount of decisions you have to make in a day.
-If you're a more easy-going Type-B, then an intuitive approach may be best because it allows you the flexibility you crave.
+Your personality makes you unique.
+If you're a hard-lined Type-A, then clear, fixed "food rules" may work perfect you because they reduce the amount of decisions you have to make in a day.
+If you're a more easy-going Type-B, then an intuitive approach may be best because it allows you the flexibility you crave (#same).

-In my life, I fancy myself a "meat-eating vegetarian."
+Personally, I fancy myself a "meat-eating vegetarian."
 While I eat mostly plants, I invest in high-quality meat + almost never turn down any food served to me with love.
 I enjoy a simple + traditional eating style that feels good + leaves room for the indulgences I love.
-I prioritize sleep + prefer long walk + yoga to gym workouts.
-Taking care of myself this way has kept me at a healthy BMI of around 22 for the last decade.
-It took me years to figure what food + habits work best for me + my body - it's now my privilege to help you figure that out for yourself in just a few coaching sessions.
+I prioritize sleep, and prefer long walk + yoga to gym workouts.
+Taking care of myself this ease-full way has kept me at a healthy BMI of around 22 for the last decade.
+It took me years to figure what food + behaviors work best for me + my body - it's now my privilege to help you figure that out for yourself.

 I've been chubby + I've been malnourished.
-I've been a drug addict + I've been health-obsessed.
-I KNOW what's it's like to not have a grip on, even to downright ignore, my body + health.
+I've been drug-addled + I've been health-OBSESSED.
+I KNOW what's it's like to not have a grip on, OR even to downright ignore, my body + health.

-Even in the worst of it, I always knew deep in my heart that I wanted something more, something better.
+Even in the worst of it, I always knew deep in my heart that I wanted something more, something lighter.
 I wanted to experience my body without suffering.
 I wanted to experience my life from a fully functioning + high-energy body.
 But fuck...I had no health insurance.
-I had no money to eat organic or buy the supplements I thought I needed.
-And no one around me could help me because no one was living the lifestyle I wanted to create.
+I had no money to eat organic or buy the supplements.
+And no one around me could help me because no one around me was living the lifestyle I wanted to create.

 It wasn't until my desire to become the woman I imagined I could be, to glow from the inside out, feel sexy + exude confidence, and be an example to the people I loved, outweighed my fears + limitations that I was able to take radical responsibility for my own health.
-I haven't been perfect but I've committed to the journey + it's made all the difference.
+I haven't been perfect but I've made a lifelong + it's made all the difference.